About

 The Digital Archaeology Lab, established in Fall 2016, supports the technological needs of the Cotsen faculty, students and staff by providing facilities, advice, and training.
 The DAL is located in A322 and is directed by Deidre Brin.

-The lab is equipped with three powerful computers with the hardware and software required to build and render intricate three-dimensional models and environments, run complex statistical analyses on large datasets, and geospatially reconstruct archaeological and cultural sites in GIS.
+The lab is equipped with powerful workstations with the hardware and software required to build and render intricate three-dimensional models and environments, run complex statistical analyses on large datasets, and geospatially reconstruct archaeological and cultural sites in GIS.
 Each workstation is outfitted with a high resolution monitor and available to Cotsen affiliates for use.
 In addition to these workstations, the DAL has collaborative “pods”, designed for working in groups.
 These tables can be joined together and rearranged to accommodate larger team meetings, classes, or workshops.
 Each table is equipped with a large screen mounted to a wheeled stand so users can plug in and share their screen with the group or take advantage of a second display while working.

 Our digital imaging corner contains a range of equipment including a large format flatbed scanner, slide scanner, and a photography station with lighting and various backdrops designed for documentation, publication quality images, or in order to create structure-from-motion (SfM) models.
 Additionally, our copy stand can be used to photograph a variety of media including artifacts, large maps, photographic prints, negatives, and books.
 The copy stand has a built-in lightbox for photographing transmissive media and adjustable mounted lights and a camera for creating optimal conditions for capturing opaque media.
 The DAL also provides 3D scanning and printing equipment, including a Lulzbot Taz 6 3D printer which can be used to create fitted supports for objects, reproduce or reconstruct artifacts, print instructional tools for students, or even build site models for exhibitions or demonstrations.